ms/buildtogether.tech/src/research.md

 many other languages are <span i="dynamic typing; typing!dynamic">dynamically typed</span>, while <span i="static typing; typing!static">statically
-typed</span> languages like Java that restrict variables to particular types of data. <cite>Akerblom2015</cite> looked at how often Python programs actually rely on dynamic typing, and found that it was taken advantage of in only 2.5% of cases.
+typed</span> languages like Java that restrict variables to particular types of data. [% b Akerblom2015 %] looked at how often Python programs actually rely on dynamic typing, and found that it was taken advantage of in only 2.5% of cases.
 Adding generics (i.e., type declarations like `Array<int>`) only makes half a percent of difference.
 This doesn't mean that languages shouldn't